Four-Year Bachelor of Science in Nursing (BSN) Programs

 Admission Requirements for a Traditional BSN Program

-– Minimum 2.5 GPA (potentially higher for individual courses)
+• Minimum 2.5 GPA (often higher for specific courses)

-– A personal essay or letter outlining academic and career goals and reasons for pursuing a nursing degree
+• Personal essay outlining academic goals and motivation for nursing

 Traditional BSN vs. Bridge Programs